 On campus, you’ll find lots of great resources, facilities and, most importantly, a friendly environment.
 Lots of the courses overlap or collaborate, so you’ll meet plenty of new friends studying other subjects.

-You can find out more about life at AUB by exploring these sections.
+You can find out more about life at AUB by exploring the sections below.

 Established in 1885 as a specialist institution, Arts University Bournemouth is a leading University offering high quality specialist education in art, design, media and performance across the creative industries.